swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

-Once Discussion Hosts have scheduled themselves in for a Community Discussion session, The Carpentries Core Team will ensure that these events appear on the [Etherpad](https://pad.carpentries.org/community-discussions) and on the [Community Calendar](https://carpentries.org/community/#community-events).
+Once Discussion Hosts have scheduled themselves in for a Community Discussion session via Calendly, The Carpentries Core Team will ensure that these events appear on the [Etherpad](https://pad.carpentries.org/community-discussions) and on the [Community Calendar](https://carpentries.org/community/#community-events).

 This system aims to build Community Discussion schedules around the Host availability.
 The community of Discussion Session Hosts should represent a good cross-section of the general Carpentries community, and should offer the broader community a better option of sessions to attend.